 Progressive Agriculture Safety Day®

 This event is FREE for all children, whether they live on a farm or not, ages 8 to 13 in Sandusky County and the parents also are welcome to attend.
-This is a fun-filled morning of learning about various types of safety on the farm.
+This is a fun-filled morning of learning about various types of safety that can be applied to any type of home.

 At our 2018 Safety Day, in our Lawn & Garden Safety session, the presenter gave all the kids safety glasses to take home with them after going over why it was important to wear them.
 One child went up to the presenter at the end of the session and asked for an additional pair to take home for his dad so that he could be safe as well.